Chinese football looks for Rio Olympics' redemption in 2016

 But in a country now accustomed to rapid growth and being in a position of global influence, there will be a need to be an understanding that results do not come in the sporting arena without laying down the correct foundations.
 Continued patience will be the key.

-Michael Church has covered Asian football for more than 20 years, including six AFC Asian Cups and the last five World Cups. @michaelrgchurch
+Michael Church has written about Asian football for more than 20 years and mainly covers the Chinese game for ESPN FC.
+Twitter: @michaelrgchurch